Lenin-Grub/Medievalution/README.md

 ### Install libraries
 > [!WARNING]
-> Проверьте что у вас есть все сторонние библиотеки для сборки проекта
+> Check that you have all third-party libraries to build the project

 > [!IMPORTANT]
-> Поместите внешние зависимости в папку External
+> Place external dependencies in the External folder

 >[!NOTE]
-> Библиотеки должны скачаться автоматически через fetchcontent в cmake
+> Libraries should be downloaded automatically via fetchcontent in cmake

 #### External libraries:
 * SFML